 Body Region and Nature of Injury

-- Information from death certificates issued in 2015 show that 33 percent of motorcycle traffic fatalities were associated with a traumatic brain injury, 38 percent with injuries to multiple body regions, 27 percent with injuries to unspecified body regions, and 10 percent with injuries to the thorax.
+- Information from death certificates issued in 2018 show that 32% of motorcycle traffic fatalities were associated with a traumatic brain injury.

-- Unfortunately, death certificates provide limited information about the nature of injuries; therefore, nearly 100 percent of certificates cited at least one unspecified injury as an immediate or contributing cause of death.
+- Death certificates provide only limited information about the nature of injuries; nearly 100% of certificates cited at least one unspecified injury as an immediate or contributing cause of death.

-- For nonfatal injuries among motorcycle riders that required hospitalization in 2013 and 2014, injuries to the lower extremities were responsible for the highest percentage of hospitalizations at 32 percent, followed by traumatic brain injuries and torso injuries each at 20 percent.
+- For non-fatal injuries among motorcycle riders that required hospitalization in 2013 and 2014, injuries to the lower extremities were responsible for the highest percentage of hospitalizations at 32%, followed by traumatic brain injuries and torso injuries each at 20%.

-- The two most common types of principal injuries sustained in nonfatal motorcycle crashes requiring hospitalization in 2013 and 2014 were fractures (68 percent) and injuries to internal organs (21 percent).
+- The two most common types of principal injuries sustained in non-fatal motorcycle crashes requiring hospitalization in 2013 and 2014 were fractures (68%) and injuries to internal organs (21%).

-- Upper extremity and lower extremity injuries account for over half of the injuries for motorcycle riders treated in emergency departments in 2013 and 2014.
+- Upper-extremity and lower-extremity injuries account for more than half of injuries to motorcycle riders treated in emergency departments in 2013 and 2014.

-- Superficial wounds and fractures together account for over half of injuries to motorcycle riders treated in emergency departments in 2013 and 2014.
+- Superficial wounds and fractures together account for more than half of injuries to motorcycle riders treated in emergency departments in 2013 and 2014.

 Injury and Hospitalization Data

-Motorcycle traffic crashes often result in fatal or serious injuries requiring inpatient or outpatient hospital care and treatment.
-Fatal injuries, though the most severe, account for only a small portion of the overall injury burden among motorcyclists.
-In fact, nearly seven times more nonfatal injury hospitalizations and over twenty-two times more emergency department visits occurred for nonfatal injuries during the three year period from 2013 to 2015.
+Motorcycle traffic crashes often result in fatal or serious injuries that require inpatient or outpatient hospital care and treatment.
+Fatal injuries, although the most severe, account for only a small portion of the overall injury burden among motorcyclists.
+In fact, nearly seven times more non-fatal injury hospitalizations and more than 22 times more emergency department visits occurred for non-fatal injuries during the three-year period from 2013 to 2015.

-- The total hospital charges for the initial treatment of motorcyclists injured in traffic crashes in 2015 was $675,674,964.
+- Total hospital charges for the initial treatment of motorcyclists injured in traffic crashes in 2020 was nearly $986 million.

-- In 2015, 50 percent of motorcyclist hospitalizations and emergency department visits were not covered by commercial insurance.
+- In 2020, 55% of motorcyclist hospitalizations and emergency department visits were not covered by commercial insurance.